What is gastroesopheal reflux?

 Upper GI and/or esophogram (barium swallow) - the stomach is filled with barium (a bland-tasting, chalky liquid).
 Then an X-ray of the digestive tract is done to measure the frequency and severity of GER.

-Endoscopy - The child is given anesthesia.
+Endoscopy - The infant is given anesthesia.
 Then the doctor uses a flexible tube with a light on the end to examine the esophagus, stomach, and/or first part of the small intestine.

 What is the treatment?